Find (Unix): Operators

 expr1 -o expr2; expr2 is not evaluated if expr1 is true.

 Symbolic link traversal

-In light of the fact that a file system can contain looped structures via hard and soft links, POSIX requires that the command detect infinite loops; that is, entering a previously visited directory that is an ancestor of the last file encountered.
+In light of the fact that a file system can contain looped structures via hard and soft links, POSIX requires that the command detect infinite loops, i.e. entering a previously visited directory that is an ancestor of the last file encountered.
 When it detects an infinite loop, the command must write a diagnostic message to standard error plus either recover its position in the hierarchy or terminate.

 The -H and -L options, specified in the POSIX standard, control how the command handles symbolic links.
 The default behavior is to not follow symbolic links.
 The -L option causes the command to follow symbolic links.
 The -H option causes the command to follow symbolic links while processing the command line arguments.
 A common extension is the -P option, for explicitly disabling symlink following.

 Examples

 Search by wildcard

 The following command searches the current working directory tree for files named starting with "my".
 The single quotes avoid the shell expansion.
 Without them, the shell would replace "my*" with the list of files whose names begin with "my" in the current working directory which is not necessarily the same as the files matching in subdirectories.